 Cryptocurrency is the first-ever peer-to-peer money exchange system.
 It is worth busting the myth about credit cards or any existing digital payment platforms.
 These may come across as direct payments but they actually pass through a trusted third party i.e. the bank which charges processing fees.
-In this regard, cryptocurrency is truly peer-to-peer hence there is the minimal transaction cost.
+In this regard, cryptocurrency is truly peer-to-peer hence there is a minimal transaction cost.

 History of Cryptocurrency

 Efforts have been underway to create a way of digital cash since the nineties.
 The first of such experiments that bore fruit was by the ‘unknown’ person Satoshi Nakamoto – the creator of bitcoin.
-Thereafter, Bitcoin blockchain became the first ever cryptocurrency to come into existence in 2008.
+Thereafter, Bitcoin blockchain became the first-ever cryptocurrency to come into existence in 2008.
 It was driven by the desire to create an electronic cash system along the lines of a peer-to-peer file-sharing network.
 As more and more people discovered the technology, further altcoins were launched soon after.
-2011 saw the launch of Litecoin, Namecoin, Swiftcoin followed by Peercoin launched in 2012 and Ripple and Dogecoin launched in 2013.
+2011 saw the launch of Litecoin, Namecoin, Swiftcoin followed by Peercoin launched in 2012, and Ripple and Dogecoin launched in 2013.
 However, the most significant is Ethereum, launched in 2015, which also introduced the smart contracts feature.
 Today, there are over 3,000 cryptocurrencies in existence.

 The legal status of cryptocurrency: Around the world

-Most of the developed economies of the world have adopted a crypto-friendly approach, including the United States, EU, UK, Australia, Japan and Singapore, with the exception of China.
+Most of the developed economies of the world have adopted a crypto-friendly approach, including the United States, EU, UK, Australia, Japan, and Singapore, with the exception of China.
 Japan is not only one of the biggest markets for crypto trading, it was also the first country where people started mining bitcoins.

 It may well be more than a mere coincidence that the unknown creator of Bitcoin chose a Japanese pseudonym.
-While the European Union has a largely favourable stance towards crypto assets across the bloc, it is Switzerland that has emerged as the frontrunner.
+While the European Union has a largely favorable stance towards crypto assets across the bloc, it is Switzerland that has emerged as the frontrunner.
 The Alpine nation has established a global hub for digital currencies known as the ‘crypto valley’ in Zug, ever since the town broke conventions in 2016 to start accepting bitcoin payments for government services.

 Germany regards cryptocurrencies as an equivalent of legal tender for tax purposes.
 Smaller European countries like Belarus and Luxembourg have also adopted a progressive approach towards digital assets, with the latter even exempting them from Income Tax unless they are exchanged for fiat currencies.
 Both the United States and Canada have allowed the trade of cryptocurrencies as well as their use for buying goods and services from merchants that accept them.
 Singapore, in January 2020, has passed the Payment Services Act (PSA) which aims to boost cryptocurrency firms and companies.

 China, on the other hand, has outright banned all cryptocurrency exchanges and Initial Coin Offering (ICO) websites.
 In a similar move, Russia is seeking a ban on the issuance and sale of ‘digital financial assets’ such as bitcoin to protect the sanctity of the Rouble against a globally rising Bitcoin Price.
-South-east Asian nations Cambodia, Vietnam, Indonesia are also hostile towards cryptocurrencies, as are the South American nations, Bolivia and Ecuador.
+Southeast Asian nations Cambodia, Vietnam, Indonesia are also hostile towards cryptocurrencies, as are the South American nations, Bolivia and Ecuador.

 The legal status of Cryptocurrency: India

-After a long drawn out legal battle, cryptocurrencies have finally emerged victorious in India with the Supreme Court lifting the trading ban on banks. <link to blog 1 or 2>
+After a long-drawn-out legal battle, cryptocurrencies have finally emerged victorious in India with the Supreme Court lifting the trading ban on banks. <link to blog 1 or 2>

 Long story short, the RBI had restricted all banks from facilitating a direct rupee trade for cryptocurrencies.
-As of March 2020, however, this ban stands cancelled owing to a ruling by the Supreme Court.
+As of March 2020, however, this ban stands canceled owing to a ruling by the Supreme Court.
 This means that banks are now free to provide services to crypto exchanges.
 CoinDCX became the first exchange in the country to allow bank transfers, hours after the ban was overturned by the apex court.
 Users are now free to link their bank accounts to their profile on CoinDCX or CoinDCX Go and start trading.